Uhuh/tts-helper-book/src/introduction.md

 ## Free third party services inside TTS Helper
 TTS Helper has a few free to use third party services to help kickstart your TTS adventure.
 - **StreamElements** - StreamElements offers a decent variety of TTS options.
-It's got a high rate limit, you realistically won't exceed it unless you spam every second.
+It has a high rate limit, you realistically won't exceed it unless you spam every second.
 - **TikTok** - Offers all the silly TikTok voices.
 Gracefully hosted by [WeilByte](https://github.com/Weilbyte).
 - **VTubeStudio** - You can hookup a rigged model with VTubeStudio and TTS Helper will make the mouth move when you use the TTSHelperParameters.